 Selective cat breeding is what cat breeding is all about.
-So what is it?
+So, what is it?
 This is an outline discussion.
 It is slightly controversial in keeping with my slightly rebellious nature.
-Before I continue I would like to say that I am not against cat breeding.
+Before I continue, I would like to say that I am not against cat breeding.
 But I am for high levels of responsibility in breeding cats – focusing on the health and contentment of the cat, foremost, and not the profit.
 This can be the only way as breeders are creating sentient beings that feel and have emotions at a time when there are millions of cats in rescue centers in need of a good home.
+That may be too puritanical for some readers but it is my opinion.

-Of course in selecting cats with desired traits the breeder is deliberately eliminating cats with undesirable traits the most obvious of which are inherited genetic health problems.
+Of course, in selecting cats with desired traits the breeder is deliberately eliminating cats with undesirable traits, the most obvious of which are inherited genetic health problems.
 This is a positive aspect of the process but how many breeders do this?
-And were these often recessive traits brought to the surface in the first place by selective breeding?
+The problem with selective breeding is that it tends to bring out hidden, recessive genes which signal deleterious health issues which is why we have inherited diseases in purebred cats more often than we do in non-purebred cats.

 Cat breeding is not the opposite of natural selection but it does ride roughshod over the process of natural selection as expounded by Charles Darwin in his seminal work, On the Origin of Species, published on 24 November 1859.